 |consequences of defaulting (i.e. right to foreclose)|

-An IOU allows both parties to record the amount of money borrowed and clarify when the money should be repaid.
-Even if you are family, friends, or colleagues, it helps everyone remember exactly how much money was borrowed in case memories fade.
+An IOU allows both parties to record the amount of money borrowed and clarify when the borrower should repay the loan.

-Here are some common situations when this document may be needed:
+Here are some everyday situations when you might need this document:

 - You have done business with someone in the past and are willing to take an IOU